Legality of Bitcoin Individual Retirement Account

 All IRA accounts must be held for investors by a bank, financial institution or state approved trust company.
 IRA Financial Trust is one such company.

-Pursuant to Internal Revenue Code Section 408, all IRA accounts must be held for investors by a bank, financial institution, or state approved trust company, such as the IRA Financial Trust Company.
-A self-directed IRA is an IRA held by a custodian that allows for a broader and more diverse set of investments than is permitted by traditional IRA custodians, such as banks.
-Self-Directed IRA custodians will allow investors to invest retirement funds in other types of assets such as real estate, promissory notes, private placement securities, and even cryptocurrencies using a bitcoin IRA.
+A Self-Directed IRA is an individual retirement account that a custodian holds.
+It allows you to make broader and more diverse investments than allowable by traditional IRA custodians.
+For example, a bank.
+Self-Directed IRA custodians will allow investors to invest retirement funds in other types of assets such as real estate, promissory notes and even cryptocurrencies using a bitcoin individual retirement account.